 Segmentations partition the genome into regions such as predicted promoters, enhancers, and repressed (see table below).
 These are genomic regions of similar signal over a selected number of assays.
 Each defines a single-track summary of the functional architecture of the human genome in one of six cell types.

-A Dynamic Bayesian Network approach using base-pair resolution real valued signal data, trained over the ENCODE pilot regions (1% of the genome), and fitted over the whole genome.
+To build segmentations we currently use Segway (Hoffman et al., 2011) a dynamic Bayesian network algorithm using real-valued signal data, trained over the ENCODE pilot regions (1% of the genome), and fitted over the whole genome.

 Currently there is one set of human segmentations, performed on Segway with a 200bp resolution.
 The assays were generated in the ENCODE and Roadmap Epigenomic projects for A549, DND-41, GM12878, K562, H1-hESC, HepG2, HeLa-S3, HSSM, HSSMtube, HUVEC, IMR90, Monocytes-CD14+, NH-A, NHDF-AD, NHEK, Nhlf and Osteoblasts, and were chosen to maximise information content about the state of the genome.
 These assays (including control input sequencing) were coordinated across all cell lines and constituted from three classes of data: